 Green architecture from top to bottom

 One of the most striking features of the pavilion is its sloped green roof.
 More than half of the pavilion’s roof area is planted in drought-resistant sedum.
 Green roofs have two principle benefits: they reduce stormwater runoff and minimize solar heat gain through roofs.
-At the Centre, the plants and growing medium absorb some stormwater, with the remainder collected in a cistern and fed into the garden’s irrigation system.
+At the Centre, the plants and growing medium absorb some stormwater, with the remainder collected in a cistern.
 Because plants do not store and radiate heat, green roofs reduce the impact of buildings on the urban heat island.
 The building’s roof is visible from the ground and second storey offices – increasing its usefulness in environmental education programs and promoting occupant health and wellbeing.

 Beauty inside and out